Troubleshooting

 - Testing your SSH connection

-You will have an error that looks like this:
+You will see an error that looks like this:

 [ INFO ] Validating module versions